 The stand-alone Master of Science in Chemistry degree is a two-year degree that can emphasize either coursework or research, and either breadth or depth of chemical expertise.
 Summer research is typically expected, and a limited number of stipends is available for students prepared to serve as teaching assistants.
 Apply here through the ISU Graduate School.

-The College of Science and Engineering also offers a PhD degree in Engineering and Applied Sciences and a Masters in Natural Science degree.
+The College of Science and Engineering also offers a PhD degree in Engineering and Applied Sciences and a Masters in Science in Chemistry.
 Participants in each of these niche degree programs may choose advisors from among the Chemistry faculty and construct curricula including significant proportions of chemistry classes.